Algorithmic enumeration of ideal classes for quaternion orders: Ideal principalization for definite orders

-\begin{rmk} Note that if $F=\Q$ then in Step $3$ we have $z=1$ and Step 3(a) can be neglected (since it simply rescales the lattice), and hence one can directly find the shortest vectors in the $\Z$-lattice $I$. \end{rmk}
+\begin{rmk} {\rm Note that if $F=\Q$ then in Step $2$ we have $z=u=1$.
+Hence the algorithm simply amounts to find a shortest vector in the $\Z$-lattice $I$ (with respect to the reduced norm form).} \end{rmk}

-\begin{proof}[Proof of correctness] The correctness of the algorithm is a consequence of Lemma \ref{lemprin} and the fact that any generator must have totally positive norm, once we show the following claim: if $I=\calO\xi$ with $\nrd\xi = c$ then $a\xi$ is a shortest vector in the lattice $aI$ with $a$ as in Step 4(a).